mapron/Wuild/README.md

 ConfiguredApplication integrates utility options.
 Main application logic contained in Modules directory:
 - LocalExecutor is lib for running tasks on local host based on Ninja's SubprocessSet;
-- InvocationRewriter splits tool invocation into preprocess and compilation;
+- InvocationTool splits tool invocation into preprocess and compilation;
 - RemoteToolServer executes compilator on a host, and recives tasks for such execution;
 - CoordinatorSever maintains list of RemoteToolServers;
 - RemoteToolClient sends compilation task to different ToolServers; ToolServers retrived from Coordinator;